Bruno Sousa

 Bruno Miguel de Sousa Silva (born 15 May 1996), known as Bruno Sousa, is a Portuguese footballer who plays for Fafe mainly as a right back.

 Club career

-Born in Paredes, Sousa joined Paços de Ferreira in 2008 from local Parendes, going on complete his formation at the former club.
+Born in Paredes, Sousa joined Paços de Ferreira in 2008 from local Paredes, going on to complete his formation at the former club.
 He made his first-team – and Primeira Liga – debut on 2 March 2015, playing the full 90 minutes and being booked in a 1–0 away win against Belenenses.

 On 6 July 2021, he signed a two-year contract with Vilafranquense.